tynn/sonar-badge-proxy/README.md

 #### JSON
 If "true", then return metrics in JSON format instead of image.
 Usefull is used with shields.io

+#### INSECURE_SKIP_VERIFY
+If "true", then skip verification of the SSL certificate of the sonarqube server

 ### Branch badges